Episode - 7F07\\

 Meanwhile, Bart and the two homeless urchins begin to have a conversation, where Bart – seeing that his two new friends have no family or anything else – admits he has a family that loves and cares for him, and that he has plenty to be thankful for.
 He begins to feel remorseful and, after giving his $12 to the bums, decides to go home … dejected and realizing he may have learned something about the meaning of the holiday Thanksgiving.

 Upon returning home, he hesitates going inside after envisioning his family blaming him for everything.
 But when he hears Lisa crying in her room and conceding defeat, Bart calls her outside and – after some initial struggles – apologizes.
-Homer and Marge are relieved that all is OK between the two, and the Thanksgiving holiday at the Simpsons is saved.
+Homer and Marge are relieved that all is okay between the two, and the Thanksgiving holiday at the Simpsons is saved.
+The episode ends with the family enjoying leftovers in the kitchen, with Homer thanking God for giving them "one more crack at togetherness".

 * HeelRealization: This is what finally gets Bart to apologize to Lisa.
 Though it takes Lisa badgering him to finally realize it.